brechtvdv/Article-Live-Open-Data-Interfaces/content/problemstatement.md

 ## Problem Statement
 {:#problemstatement}

 In the field report, we saw that there is no strict guideline whether to use polling or pushing for a certain dataset.
-Based on the insights from the live Open Data field and related work, we define the following research question:
+Based on the insights from the field report and related work, we define the following research question:

 Research question: Which kind of Web interface is best suited for publishing live Open Data in function of server cost, scalability and latency on the client?